JacksonR-K/Create-Portfolio-Site/README.md

 # Create-Portfolio-Site
-This repository is to hold the code for a website containing info about myself, my projects to showcase my work, and contact information.

 ## Description
 This repository serves as a portfolio website containing information about myself, showcase projects, as well as my contact information.